 The Fellowship is for 12 months.
-If you are awarded a Fellowship, it will commence at the time of the ceremony (normally September/October).
+If you are awarded a Fellowship, it will commence at the time of the ceremony (normally October/November).
 It may not be deferred or renewed.

-Payment will be made in two installments, one at the time of the ceremony and one six months later.
+Payment will be made in one installments, at the time of the ceremony.

 - What kind of expenses can the Fellowship funds support?